Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Local Shapley

-Across these families, locality emerges through distinct architectural mechanisms: geometric proximity (KNN), dual sparsity (SVM), finite bandwidth (compact kernels), rule-based partitioning (trees), and graph message passing (GNNs).
-In each case, $\mathcal{N}(t)$ is determined by the computational pathway that produces the prediction at $t$, and typically satisfies $|\mathcal{N}(t)| \ll |\mathcal D|$.
-When this dependency is strictly finite, Local Shapley recovers the global Shapley value exactly; when influence decays but is not strictly zero, the approximation gap is governed by the aggregate non-local interaction mass characterized in Proposition~\ref{prop:approx-global}.
-These examples show that locality is a structural property of modern predictors, providing a principled and model-agnostic foundation for local Shapley analysis.
+Across these families, locality emerges through distinct mechanisms: geometric proximity (KNN), dual sparsity (SVM), finite bandwidth (compact kernels), rule-based partitioning (trees), graph message passing (GNNs), and representational clustering (deep networks).
+In each case, $\mathcal{N}(t)$ is determined by the pathway---explicit in the architecture or implicit in the learned representation---that produces the prediction at $t$, and typically satisfies $|\mathcal{N}(t)|\ll|\mathcal D|$.
+When this dependency is strictly finite, Local Shapley recovers the global Shapley value exactly; when the influence decays but is nonzero, the approximation gap is governed by the aggregate non-local interaction mass characterized in Proposition~\ref{prop:approx-global}.